tom-keenoy/quartermaster-whfb/README.md

 0. Start by looking at the project roadmap to see what parts have been assigned already.
 No sense in doing something someone else has already started working on.
 1. Easiest: send typed up paragraphs of item descriptions to qm-template-project (at) gmail (dot) com.
 2. Slightly less easy: open a template in your favorite text editor and add the key and value tags as shown in the demo.
 Send the file to the same email address listed above.
-3. Nerdly: branch the project, make your edits, request a merge back to the main project.
+3. Nerdly: fork the project, make your edits, request a pull back to the main project.
 If you have any idea what I just said, then I'd love some help merging edits submitted in the other ways listed above.
 Holler and we'll talk.